 While eligibility varies based on the certification, the basic requirements include graduating from high school and one of the following (depending on the credential):

 - Having one to two years of work experience, including completing a set number of studies specific to that certification

 - Graduating from a Council for Higher Education Accreditation (CHEA) accredited program specific to that certification

 - Holding an associate or bachelor’s in health science and one to two years of work experience specific to that certification

-- Graduating from an unaccredited program in the specific field and completing 800 clinical hours as part of that program
+- Graduating from an unaccredited program in a specific field and completing 800 clinical hours as part of that program

-- Holding an active credential in the field of certification and have six months of work experience in the field
+- Holding an active credential in the field of certification and having six months of work experience in the field